oogles/django-project-base/README.rst

 Writing docs
 ------------

-To start writing docs, edit index.rst, and link to additional files from there.
+To start writing docs, edit ``index.rst``, and link to additional files from there.
 To build the docs as HTML for viewing in the browser as they would appear on readthedocs.org, run ``make html`` from the ``docs/`` directory.

 .readthedocs.yml
 ================

 Config file for readthedocs.org.
-Used exclusively to configure documentation to be built under Python 3 - required if installing Django >= 2.0 as part of building the docs (e.g. when using ``autodoc``, as noted in the ``conf.py`` notes above).
+Used exclusively to configure documentation to be built under Python 3 - required if installing Django >= 2.0 as part of building the docs (e.g. when using *autodoc*, as noted in the ``conf.py`` notes above).